pmeeny/CI-MS3-FootballMemories/README.md

 #### Description
 The user can login into their account by clicking on the Login button on the landing page or clicking the Login link in the navigation bar.
 They must enter a valid username and password otherwise a relevant message will be displayed.
 #### User Stories
+- User Story 4.2: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country and I will be brouight to the my memories page.
+All fields mist be provided
+- User Story 4.2: As a regular user my username must be in the
+- User Story 4.2: As a regular user my password must be in the
+- User Story 4.2: As a regular user my passwword must match my confirm password
-- User Story 4.1: As a regular user/admin user I can login to my account by providing my username and password and clicking Login.
+- User Story 4.2: As a regular user/admin user I can login to my account by providing my username and password and clicking Login and I will be be navigated to the my memories page.
 A username and password must be provided.
 If the username and/or password entered is incorrectly a relevant message will be displayed
+- User Story 4.3: As an admin/regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 4.4: As an admin/regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register

 ### Feature 5 Memories, Memory, Add/Edit/Delete Memory
 #### Description
 #### User Stories
-- User Story 5.1:
+- User Story 5.1: Add Memory
-- User Story 5.2:
+- User Story 5.2: Edit Memory
-- User Story 5.3:
+- User Story 5.3: Delete Memory
+- User Story 5.4: View Memory
+- User Story 5.5: View Memory, display comments, ratings, image, google map
+- User Story 5.6: View Memory- add comment
+- User Story 5.7: View Memory - add rating
+- User Story 5.8: My Memories, 3 per page, pagination
+- User Story 5.9: All Memories , 3 per page, pagination
+- User Story 5.10: Search

 ### Feature 5 Tournaments
 #### Description